 Beyond the human tragedy, the impact of the Port of Beirut explosion has had implications at the national level, despite its geographical concentration.
 These add to Lebanon’s long-term structural vulnerabilities, which include low-grade infrastructure—a dysfunctional electricity sector, water supply shortages, and inadequate solid waste and wastewater management—as well as weak public financial management, large macroeconomic imbalances, and deteriorating social indicators.

 Immediately after the explosion, the World Bank Group, in cooperation with the United Nations (UN) and the European Union (EU), launched a Rapid Damage and Needs Assessment (RDNA) to estimate the impact of the blast on residents, physical assets, infrastructure and service delivery.
 The RDNA followed a “whole of Lebanon approach,” engaging public authorities, institutions, and civil society organizations.
 The assessment found the value of damage was in the range of US$3.8 to US$4.6 billion, with losses to financial flows of US$2.9 to US$3.5 billion.
 The impact has been particularly severe in key sectors vital for growth, including finance, housing, tourism, and commerce.
 Through to the end of 2021, the costs of recovery and reconstruction are expected to total US$1.8 to US$2.2 billion.

 Building on the recommendations of the RDNA, in December 2020 the World Bank Group, EU and UN launched the Reform, Recovery and Reconstruction Framework (3RF) to address Lebanon's immediate- and short-term needs.
 The 3RF outlines a costed, prioritized framework of actions needed to support recovery and reconstruction in Lebanon.
 Its aim is to “build back better” by adopting an integrated approach focused on people-centered recovery and preparing the ground for medium-term reconstruction, and on initiating key structural reforms based on the principles of transparency, inclusion, and accountability.

 The Lebanon Financing Facility (LFF) was formally established on December 18, 2020 to kickstart the immediate socio-economic recovery of vulnerable populations and businesses affected by the explosion, and to support the Government of Lebanon in catalyzing reforms and preparing for medium-term recovery and reconstruction.
 The LFF provides an important means to pool grant resources and strengthen the coherence and coordination of financing, in alignment with 3RF priorities.
-It will adopt flexible implementation modalities and strong fiduciary monitoring and oversight.
+It adopts flexible implementation modalities and strong fiduciary monitoring and oversight.